Qiyama (Nizari Isma'ilism): Significance in Nizārī Ismāʿīlism

 The significance of qiyama also lies within its connection to the notion of the cycles of Prophecy and Imamah within the Ismaili tradition.
-Verse 7:54 of the Holy Qur’an makes mention of the “Six Days” of Creation, which, according to the taʾwīl (esoteric meaning) of the verse, refer to Six Cycles of Revelation, which are individually inaugurated by a major Prophet-Enunciator, or natiq.
-Each natiq composes the exoteric expression (tanzil) of divine guidance, and shari’a in their exoteric meaning.
-In the Ismaili tradition, the Imam, who serves as the legatee of the Prophet, teaches the ta’wil of divine guidance and shari’a to reveal its esoteric meaning.
-Following the time of Prophet Muhammad (the sixth Cycle of Prophecy, preceded by Adam, Noah, Abraham, Moses, and Jesus), the seventh Cycle was to begin when the Seventh Enunciator, known as the Qa’im al-Qiyamah, rises and reveals the ta’wil of all revelations, establishing justice on Earth.
-The proclamation of qiyama by Imam Hasan ‘Ala Zikhrihi’s-Salam reflected this seventh Cycle, in which the Imam, representing the Qa’im or resurrector, formally instituted the period of resurrection.
+Verse 7:54 of the Holy Qur'an makes mention of the "Six Days" of Creation, which, according to the taʾwīl (esoteric meaning) of the verse, refer to Six Cycles of Revelation, which are individually inaugurated by a major Prophet-Enunciator, or natiq.
+Each natiq composes the exoteric expression (tanzil) of divine guidance, and shari'a in their exoteric meaning.
+In the Ismaili tradition, the Imam, who serves as the legatee of Muhammad, teaches the ta'wil of divine guidance and shari'a to reveal its esoteric meaning.
+Following the time of Muhammad (the sixth Cycle of Prophecy, preceded by Adam, Noah, Abraham, Moses, and Jesus), the seventh Cycle was to begin when the Seventh Enunciator, known as the Qa'im al-Qiyamah, rises and reveals the ta'wil of all revelations, establishing justice on Earth.
+The proclamation of qiyama by Imam Hasan 'Ala Zikhrihi's-Salam reflected this seventh Cycle, in which the Imam, representing the Qa'im or resurrector, formally instituted the period of resurrection.

-In addition to its ritual significance, the proclamation of qiyama by Imam Hasan ‘Ala Zikhrihi’s-Salam reflected the conclusion of the first period of dawr-al-satr (period of concealment) in which the Ismaili Imams were physically concealed from followers.
-In this regard, qiyama reflected a transitory condition of life that removed the veil of taqiyya (concealment) and facilitated greater accessibility to the ḥaqīqa (truth), thereby allowing followers of the Imam to understand their claim to Paradise as “people of gradation”, or the elite of mankind.
+In addition to its ritual significance, the proclamation of qiyama by Imam Hasan 'Ala Zikhrihi's-Salam reflected the conclusion of the first period of dawr-al-satr (period of concealment) in which the Ismaili Imams were physically concealed from followers.
+In this regard, qiyama reflected a transitory condition of life that removed the veil of taqiyya (concealment) and facilitated greater accessibility to the ḥaqīqa (truth), thereby allowing followers of the Imam to understand their claim to Paradise as "people of gradation", or the elite of mankind.
 Consequently, qiyama transformed the definition of this concealment within the Ismaili tradition from the physical hiddenness of the Imam to instead reflect the concealment of spiritual truths.